 Summer in Holland is all about the lake.
 Visitors come from all around the country to enjoy the beautiful fresh-water beaches of Lake Michigan.
-You can fly a kite, catch a tan, or enjoy watching the local boating community make their way up and down the channel between Lake Michigan and Lake Macatawa, where most of the local residents dock their boats.
+You can fly a kite, catch a tan, or enjoy watching the local boating community make their way up and down the channel between Lake Michigan and Lake Macatawa, where most locals dock their boats.

-Fall is also gorgeous in Holland with some of the best views of the changing colors in this part of the State.
+Holland in the fall is gorgeous and boasts of some of the best views of the changing colors in West Michigan.

 Parades, Smiles, & Tulips

 Everyone loves a good parade!
 And here at Tulip Time, you have plenty of opportunities to enjoy several!
-There are three parades that happen during the week of the Festival.
-The first parade falls on Wednesday, and is officially called the “Volksparade,” but the locals refer to this parade as the Street Sweepers Parade.
+Three parades happen during the week of the Tulip Time Festival.
+The first parade falls on Wednesday and is officially called the “Volksparade,” but the locals refer to this parade as the Street Sweepers Parade.

-Why?
-Because the parade begins with a crowd of locals donning their best Dutch Costumes and lug their buckets and brooms while splashing water onto the street and sweeping the way.
-Naturally once the streets are scrubbed up, the parade follows with marching bands, fabulous floats, and local groups all marching with big smiles down the parade route!
-Bringing up the rear are the amazing Dutch Dogs, made up of local people who dress their dogs in Dutch costumes just to join in the fun.
+Naturally, once the streets are scrubbed up, the parade follows with marching bands, fabulous floats, and local groups, all marching with big smiles down the parade route!
+The amazing Dutch Dogs bring up the rear.
+Locals look forward all year to dressing their dogs in Dutch costumes and joining in the fun.

 The Parade Lineup – or A Lineup of Parades

-Now that you’ve been warmed up with the first two parades, you won’t want to miss the Grandest of all them, the “Muziekparade!”
+Now that the first two parades have you all warmed up, you won’t want to miss the Grandest of all them, the “Muziekparade!”
 This parade takes place on Saturday and is known as one of the most spectacular in Michigan.
 It marches down the main road of Holland on the longest parade route in Michigan.
-You will see floats, bicycles, classic cars, local law enforcement, a few clowns, and even a ride on wooden shoe or two.
+You will see floats, bicycles, classic cars, local law enforcement, a few clowns, and even a ride-on wooden shoe or two.

 Check out the Wooden Shoes!

-If you are interested in learning all about wooden shoes or even wish to purchase a pair, then you can do that in one of two places here in town.
-Both VELDHEER FARMS and NELIS’ DUTCH VILLAGE offer opportunities to see how the shoes are made and to buy a pair to bring home.
-You can even get your name engraved on the shoes!
-They make a wonderful souvenir, and you will see them on display in gardens and in doorways all around the homes in Holland.
+If you are interested in learning all about wooden shoes or even wish to purchase a pair, you can do that in one of two places here in town.
+Both VELDHEER FARMS and NELIS’ DUTCH VILLAGE offer opportunities to see how experts make the shoes, and you can even buy a pair to bring home.
+Be sure and have your name burned into your shoes while you’re there!
+They make excellent souvenirs, and you will see them on display in gardens and doorways all around Holland’s homes.